bjoerne2/social-sharing-toolkit/readme.txt

 * medium icon with text
 * large icon

-To use a button you must enter your user id or username for the network.
+To use a button you must enter your user / profile id or username for the network.
 To use the RSS feed button you must enter the full url.

 = Automatic Twitter links =

 This plugin also includes a configurable & improved version of my earlier Automatic Twitter Links plugin.
 You can decide if you want to convert Twitter names and/or hashtags to links.
 Twitter names will link to their Twitter profile and hashtags will link to the Twitter search page.

+= Bitly =

+Since version 2.0.5 the plugin has the option to use bitly to shorten the urls for the tweet button.
+To use it you need to register with bitly and fill in your bitly username and API key.

+= Pinterest =

+Since version 2.0.5 the plugin has the option to show Pinterest buttons.
+The plugin tries to find the featured image or first image in the content if available.
+If no image is available the button is omitted.
+Since version 2.0.7 is is possible to enter the URL of a default image to use in case no image was found.
+You can also set the plugin to always use the default image regardless of any available images.

+= Open Graph =

+Since version 2.0.5 the plugin also has the option to automatically create Open Graph tags on your Wordpress site.
+These will tell Facebook for example which image to display when sharing a page.
+You can enter the URL of a default image to use in case no image was found.
+The plugin will try to use the thumbnail attached to the post (if your theme supports it), or the first image it finds in the content.
+To turn of this behavior you can check a box which will force the plugin to always use the default image you have specified.

 == Frequently Asked Questions ==